Equestrian statue of the Duke of Cambridge: Design

-Jones sculpted the Duke of Cambridge on horseback, while wearing the full-uniform of a Field Marshal.
+Jones sculpted the Duke of Cambridge on horseback, wearing the full-uniform of a Field Marshal.
 It included his medals, such as four orders of knighthood and his campaign medals.
-The sculpture holds in its hand a baton, this was intended to represent the one which was presented to the Duke's father by King William IV, and in the other hand it holds the reins of the horse.
+The figure holds in its hand a baton, intended to represent the one which was presented to the Duke's father by King William IV, and in the other hand it holds the reins of the horse.
 On the sides of the plinth there are two bas-relief panels showing the Duke's connection with the Grenadier Guards and the 17th Lancers.